carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.RssEgoDynamicsOnRoute<a name="carla.RssEgoDynamicsOnRoute"></a>
 Part of the data contained inside a [carla.RssResponse](#carla.RssResponse) describing the state of the vehicle.
-The parameters include its current dynamics, and how do these relate with the target route.
+The parameters include its current dynamics, and how it is heading regarding the target route.

 <h3>Instance Variables</h3>
 - <a name="carla.RssEgoDynamicsOnRoute.ego_speed"></a>**<font color="#f8805a">ego_speed</font>** (_<a href="https://ad-map-access.readthedocs.io/en/latest/ad_physics/apidoc/html/classad_1_1physics_1_1Speed.html">libad_physics_python.Speed</a>_)